suborbital/docs/website/docs/e2-core/get-started.md

 ### Building without Docker

 If you prefer not to use Docker, you can use the `--native` flag.
-This will cause subo to use your local machine's toolchain to build Runnables instead of Docker containers.
+This will cause subo to use your local machine's toolchain to build SE2 modules instead of Docker containers.
 You will need to install the toolchains yourself:

 - Rust: Install the latest Rust toolchain and [the additional `wasm32-wasi` target](https://bytecodealliance.github.io/cargo-wasi/steps.html#managing-the-wasm32-wasi-target).
-- Swift: Install the [SwiftWasm](https://book.swiftwasm.org/getting-started/setup.html) toolchain.
-If using macOS, ensure XCode developer tools are installed (xcrun is required).

-`subo` is continually evolving alongside [Reactr](https://github.com/suborbital/reactr) and [Atmo](https://github.com/suborbital/atmo).

 ```no-copy
 ⏩ START: building Runnables in .